 See what I mean, though?
 There are a LOT of them at Habitat ReStores.
 And if you dig a little, you can find all sorts of different ones to keep it interesting.

 After I toyed around with a few ideas, I settled on my plan for some Christmas ornament crafting.
-And the end result?
+And it involved a variety of stickers and decals from various craft stores.

-Fun, simple, colorful Christmas ornaments that literally ANYONE could make!
+Such fun, simple, colorful Christmas ornaments that literally ANYONE could make!
+Stickers, decals, gift wrap, decoupage, hand-painted designs…there are just so many possibilities.

 These are definitely the kind of Christmas craft project that you could do with the kids or grandkids to keep them occupied leading up to Christmas!